Every person’s mental programming is partly unique, partly shared with others.Geert Hofstede

 You don’t have to live like a fish out of water

 There are tools available to each of us as we assemble the fragments to create an authentic sense of wholeness while building our lives away from home.

 Reinventing yourself abroad is an exciting and rewarding experience.
 There are mistakes to be made and as a result, lessons to be learned.

-If you’re currently mired in the ‘messy middle’ of reinventing yourself, it feels better to know that others truly understand.
+If you’re currently mired in the ‘messy middle’ of reinventing yourself, it feels better when you know that others truly understand.
+You’re not alone.